Leah (musician): Biography

 McHenry is from the Vancouver area of British Columbia, Canada, and has English, Irish, and Scottish ancestry.
 Around age 10 or 11, she started singing in her home.
 According to McHenry, she mimicked the singing of others — Jim Morrison, Mariah Carey, Tori Amos, it did not matter — until she developed her own style.
 She eventually taught herself piano and joined the band Ashur, which toured locally and released an EP.
 She also taught herself a limited amount of guitar.

-She released her first solo album, Of Earth & Angels, in December 2012, and performed her first live show that same month.
+She released her first solo album, Of Earth & Angels, in June 2012, and Leah performed her first live show in December.
 She also released a three-track Christmas EP that December.
 In 2013, she released the EP Otherworld.
 Eric Peterson contributed to the single "Dreamland" from the EP.
 In January 2015, she released her second studio album, Kings & Queens.
 Contributing to the album were Timo Somers of Delain and Vengeance, Sander Zoer of Delain, and Barend Courbois of Blind Guardian and Vengeance.
 In December of the same year, she and Peterson collaborated on the single "Winter Sun", enlisting the help of the rest of the Dragonlord band line-up and some touring members of Testament to round-out the recording.
 In 2017, she released "The Dragonborn Comes", a cover version of Jeremy Soule's "Dragonborn" from The Elder Scrolls V: Skyrim – Dragonborn video game expansion.
 Her third studio album, The Quest, was released on October 5, 2018.
 The recording featured previous collaborators Somers, Courbois, and Zoer, along with Troy Donockley of Nightwish and Chen Balbus of Orphaned Land.
 On November 15, 2019, she released Ancient Winter, a Christmas album and her fourth album overall.
 The album featured more instrumentation from McHenry herself and included contributions from Donockley, Anna Murphy of Cellar Darling and Eluveitie, Shar-Ran Yinon of Eluveitie and Epica, and Rupert Gillett.
 She also participated in two charity singles by Project Aegis, a charity project organized by Matt Smith of Theocracy: The first, "Angel in the Ashes", was released in 2016, and featured contributions from McHenry, Smith, Rob Rock, Daísa Munhoz of Vandroya and Soulspell, and Vasilis Georgiou and Gus Drax of Sunburst and Black Fate.
 The second, "And the Rest is a Mystery" was released in 2020, and featured McHenry, Smith, Daniel Heiman of Lost Horizon, Harmony, and Heed, Neal Morse of Spock's Beard and Transatlantic, and Ernie Topran and Val Allen Wood of Theocracy.
+On February 16, 2024, Leah released her fifth studio album, The Glory and the Fallen, which featured contributions from Somers, Zoer, Mark Jansen of After Forever, Epica, and Mayan, and Dagda of Celtibeerian.